My first online course is NOW AVAILABLE

 My mission is to serve the massage therapy community with the best writing, education, and art that I can provide.

-For more information about MTGP, my other book (Disease Handbook for Massage Therapists) and a decades-long archive of articles published in massage therapy trade journals, click here.
+For more information and a decades-long archive of articles published in massage therapy trade journals, click here.

 I started teaching massage before I graduated from massage school—which is a clue to how long ago that was.
 With the exception of a hiatus while my children were young, I taught continuously from 1984-2010 at schools in Washington, Massachusetts and Utah.
 In 2005 I was honored to be chosen as the Jerome Perlinski AMTA Council of Schools Teacher of the Year; I suspect that had a lot to do with how I explain irritable bowel syndrome (hint: my theatre degree comes in very handy in this discussion).